Danny-Devs/gitlify/docs/user_requirements.md

   1.2. **Analysis Configuration**

 - The system shall allow users to select analysis depth (basic, standard, deep)
-- The system shall allow users to choose analysis focus areas (architecture, dependencies, patterns, etc.)
+- The system shall allow users to choose specific aspects of the project to focus on in the PRD
-- The system shall enable users to apply custom prompt templates
+- The system shall enable users to customize PRD format and organization
-- The system shall provide recommended templates based on repository type
+- The system shall provide recommended analysis templates based on repository type and size

   1.3. **Processing**

-- The system shall display analysis progress indicators
+- The system shall display analysis progress indicators showing current processing stage
 - The system shall allow cancellation of in-progress analysis
+- The system shall handle large repositories through chunking and progressive processing
 - The system shall cache analysis results for repeated access
 - The system shall handle repositories of various sizes (up to GitHub API limits)

+### 2. PRD Generation

+2.1. **PRD Structure**

+- The system shall generate PRDs with a progressive chapter-based structure
+- The system shall create hierarchical document organization from overview to details
+- The system shall ensure each chapter builds on previous knowledge
+- The system shall maintain context and references between related sections
+- The system shall generate appropriate section headings and organization

+  2.2. **Content Quality**

+- The system shall extract implicit and explicit requirements from code
+- The system shall identify user stories and use cases from the implementation
+- The system shall document functional and non-functional requirements
+- The system shall capture design decisions and architectural patterns
+- The system shall analyze and document technical constraints

+  2.3. **Architecture Visualization**

+- The system shall generate Mermaid diagrams illustrating system architecture
+- The system shall create component relationship diagrams
+- The system shall visualize data flows between components
+- The system shall generate entity relationship diagrams where appropriate
+- The system shall create sequence diagrams for key processes
+- The system shall ensure diagrams are clear, accurate, and helpful

-### 2. Local LLM Integration
+### 3. Local LLM Integration

-2.1. **LLM Connection**
+3.1. **LLM Connection**

 - The system shall connect to locally running LLM servers (Ollama, LM Studio, LocalAI)
 - The system shall detect available local LLM endpoints
 - The system shall verify LLM compatibility before analysis
 - The system shall allow manual configuration of LLM endpoints

+  3.2. **Workflow Orchestration**

+- The system shall implement a PocketFlow-inspired workflow for LLM processing
+- The system shall break down complex tasks into manageable nodes
+- The system shall manage data flow between processing stages
+- The system shall handle context limitations through progressive information refinement
+- The system shall recover gracefully from processing errors

-  2.2. **Model Management**
+  3.3. **Model Management**

 - The system shall display available models from connected LLM services
 - The system shall recommend appropriate models for code analysis
 - The system shall indicate minimum hardware requirements for models
 - The system shall persist LLM configuration settings

-### 3. Analysis Results

-3.1. **Summary View**

-- The system shall provide a high-level summary of repository structure
-- The system shall identify the primary programming languages
-- The system shall recognize common architectural patterns
-- The system shall estimate repository complexity

-  3.2. **Component Breakdown**

-- The system shall list major components with descriptions
-- The system shall identify relationships between components
-- The system shall categorize components by type (UI, API, database, etc.)
-- The system shall provide file counts and code metrics by component

-  3.3. **Dependency Analysis**

-- The system shall identify internal and external dependencies
-- The system shall visualize dependency relationships
-- The system shall detect potential dependency issues
-- The system shall provide information about dependency versions

-  3.4. **Code Architecture**

-- The system shall identify design patterns used in the codebase
-- The system shall explain architectural decisions where possible
-- The system shall detect architectural layers
-- The system shall recognize testing approaches

-### 4. Prompt Template Management

-4.1. **Template Creation**

-- The system shall allow users to create custom analysis templates
-- The system shall provide a template editor with guidance
-- The system shall validate templates for effectiveness
-- The system shall support versioning of templates

-  4.2. **Template Library**

-- The system shall include pre-built templates for common scenarios
-- The system shall allow searching/filtering of templates
-- The system shall display template popularity and ratings
-- The system shall categorize templates by purpose

-  4.3. **Template Sharing**

-- The system shall allow users to share templates
-- The system shall enable template importing/exporting
-- The system shall support community ratings and reviews
-- The system shall provide attribution for shared templates

-### 5. Export and Integration

-5.1. **Documentation Export**

-- The system shall generate documentation in markdown format
-- The system shall support export to PDF and HTML
-- The system shall include visualization in exports
-- The system shall organize exports in a logical structure

-  5.2. **Visualizations**

-- The system shall generate component relationship diagrams
-- The system shall create architecture visualizations
-- The system shall produce dependency graphs
-- The system shall support interactive exploration of visualizations
+### 4. PRD Presentation

+4.1. **Viewer Interface**

+- The system shall provide a chapter-based navigation interface
+- The system shall render Mermaid diagrams inline with content
+- The system shall allow collapsing and expanding sections
+- The system shall support searching within PRD content
+- The system shall maintain reading position between sessions

+  4.2. **Export Options**

+- The system shall support exporting complete PRDs in Markdown format
+- The system shall provide PDF export with proper formatting
+- The system shall enable exporting individual chapters
+- The system shall include diagrams in exported documents
+- The system shall allow customization of export format and style

+### 5. Community Features

+5.1. **PRD Library**

+- The system shall maintain a searchable library of generated PRDs
+- The system shall categorize PRDs by technology, domain, and complexity
+- The system shall feature popular and high-quality PRDs
+- The system shall support following specific technologies or domains
+- The system shall recommend relevant PRDs based on user interest

+  5.2. **Feedback and Ratings**

+- The system shall allow users to rate PRD quality and accuracy
+- The system shall enable comments on specific sections of PRDs
+- The system shall provide a mechanism for suggesting improvements
+- The system shall track and display quality metrics for PRDs
+- The system shall use feedback to improve future PRD generation

+  5.3. **User Profiles**

+- The system shall maintain user profiles with generated and saved PRDs
+- The system shall track contribution activity and reputation
+- The system shall allow following other users
+- The system shall display user expertise and interests
+- The system shall notify users of relevant activity

+### 6. Rebuild Support

+6.1. **Implementation Guidance**

+- The system shall provide guidance for implementing from PRDs
+- The system shall highlight key design considerations
+- The system shall suggest implementation approaches
+- The system shall link to relevant documentation and resources
+- The system shall note potential implementation challenges

+  6.2. **Comparison Tools**

+- The system shall support comparing original implementations with rebuilt versions
+- The system shall identify potential improvements over original implementations
+- The system shall highlight innovative approaches in rebuilds
+- The system shall provide metrics for comparing implementations
+- The system shall suggest areas for contribution back to original repositories

 ## Non-Functional Requirements